 When your marriage is coming to an end, you not only have to face the emotional aspects of your separation, but also the prospect of identifying and dividing your marital and nonmarital property and assets.
 Unfortunately, this process isn’t always easy, especially in high-asset divorces.

-At Wolinetz & Horvath, we do everything we can to help couples disentangle their lives and move forward cleanly.
+At Wolinetz, Horvath & Brown, LLC, we do everything we can to help couples disentangle their lives and move forward cleanly.
 Life doesn’t end just because a marriage does, and we firmly believe the people of Ohio deserve the opportunity that only a fresh start can provide.
-From our office in Columbus, we’ve helped numerous couples face divorce head on.
+From our office in Columbus, we’ve helped numerous couples face divorce head-on.
 Although it’s always unfortunate when good things come to an end, we’re proud to make it possible for people to adopt healthier stances and move forward with confidence and peace of mind.